CyrusKashef/BK_Randomizer/README.txt

 ##### Short Sounds, Fanfare/Jingles, & Looped Music
 * DISCLAIMER: The names of the sounds are not official names.
 These are names the community or I came up with to describe what it is.
 If you know a better name for the sound, please let me know.
 * Short Sounds: Sounds last about a second long.
 This includes things like Eggs, Feathers, Honeycombs, Mumbo Tokens, etc.
-* Jarring Sounds: Sounds that are a little harsh to hear.
+* Jarring Sounds: Sounds that are a little harsh to hear or loop indefinetly when swapped with specific sounds.
 I recommend these off unless you feel like you can tolerate them.
 * Jingles/Fanfare: Jingles last a few seconds.
 This includes the Jiggy Jig, successfully finishing a task, etc.
 * Music: Music is typically long and potentially loops.
 This includes level background music, mini games music, and ambient noises.
 Music is separated into tabs for easier search, but all shuffle together.
 * NOTE: This feature does not get transfered from applying the Randomizer Settings Code, as this feature is mostly preference.